 Rann Utsav, Kutch

 Rann Utsav is one of the most colorful cultural festivals celebrated every year at the White Desert in Kutch region of Gujarat, which is among the largest salt deserts in the world.
-This festival celebrated nearly 3 months that starts from 1st November to 20th February.
+This festival celebrated nearly 3 months that starts from 28th October to 23rd February.
 During the fest, the area comes alive with folk dances, musical concerts, handicrafts & food stalls, camel rides along with some adventure sports.
-Plan your visit during full moon nights as part of Kutch Tour Packages in order to appreciate the glorious phenomenon of the white salt desert glowing silver under the moonlight.
+Plan your visit during full moon nights as part of Gujarat Tour Packages in order to appreciate the glorious phenomenon of the white salt desert glowing silver under the moonlight.

 Pongal / Lohri